Xunnamius/hashnav/README.md

+> This old thing was from way back in the day.
+I keep it around because I'm a code hoarder.
+Please do not ever use this library in anything ever.

 Hash Navigation Made Easy With HashNav!
 =======================================
 HashNav is a powerful AJAX-esque hash navigation (or "HashNav") class made in JavaScript.
 It is compatible with MooTools versions 1.3 and up.